-The process of making a choice between two similar things can contribute to feelings of dissonance.
-After you make a choice, you might continue to wonder if the option you didn’t choose might have been better.
+Choosing between two similar things can contribute to feelings of dissonance.
+After you make a choice, you might wonder if the option you didn’t choose might have been better.
 This conflict between your attitude (liking the item you didn’t choose) and your actions (choosing the item that you did pick) results in feelings of cognitive dissonance.

 You can also experience dissonance if you are pressured to engage in an action that goes against something you believe in.
-For example, you might modify your behavior in order to fit in socially or to meet expectations at school or at work.
+For example, you might modify your behavior to fit in socially or to meet expectations at school or work.

 To reduce dissonance, you might justify your actions by reminding yourself that you didn’t have a choice.
 In other cases, however, you might even alter your own attitudes.
 You may convince yourself that you actually wanted to engage in those actions.